ritazh/slack-textmeme/README.md

     npm install

 Push directly to Azure Web App:
-    The current Travis CI is setup to push directly to an Azure web app
+     The [botframework branch](https://github.com/ritazh/slack-textmeme/tree/botframework) has been setup to push directly to Azure web app

 Setup the server (using Deis):

     deis create
     git push deis botframeworkdeis

+> NOTE: The botframeworkdeis branch has been setup to enable Travis CI to push directly to Deis.

 Setup Slack bot:
-* Follow the instructions on Bot Framework website to setup a Slack Channel
+* Follow the instructions on [Bot Framework website](https://dev.botframework.com/bots) to setup a Slack Channel.

 ## Usage